 GO FOR IT- whatever it is!
 And if you’re not sure how to do that, let me help you.

-Those of you who already have the cards will know of their pretty much spot-on-every-time-spookily-uncanny accuracy (read some testimonials HERE – and please email me if you have a testimonial of your experience you’d like me to add)
+Those of you who already have the cards will know of their pretty much spot-on-every-time-spookily-uncanny accuracy (here are my testimonials – and please email me if you have a testimonial of your experience you’d like me to add).

 We have to learn to TRUST OURSELVES.
 And our brilliance and innate cleverness that we don’t even realise is there, lying waiting for us to wake and shake it up.